 Snowcrystal was immediately aware of all eyes focusing on her.
 Icefang spoke to her calmly, “I am afraid Articuno has probably left of his own free will.
 If that is really the case, there is nothing we can do to bring him back.”

 “But I could still try!”
 Snowcrystal protested.
 “I’ve never been to the lands beyond the snow, but I’m not afraid!
 One growlithe leaving now would be better than moving the entire group without knowing what’s out there.
 Besides, the tribe won’t have to move for a while longer, so it still gives us time.
 And…and if you don’t approve, I’ll go anyway!”

-This last remark was received by disapproving glares from many of the surrounding growlithe.
+At the last remark, Snowcrystal received disapproving glares from many of the surrounding growlithe.
 One was not to speak to a leader in that way.
 However, Icefang did not seem angry.
 “Very well,” he stated at last, his voice betraying no emotion.
 “No one can stop you if this is what you truly want.
 We still have a while before we must move to new territory, and in the meantime we must all discuss what we are to do.”
 He turned to the rest of the tribe, addressing them.
-“I understand that you are worried about this news, but I have thought over this for a long time.
+“I understand that you are worried about this news, but I have thought it over for a long time.
 Unless Articuno returns and replenishes our land…” He paused, his eyes betraying hints of sadness.
 “I’m afraid we will have to leave.”
 He glanced over the solemn gazes of the growlithe crowding the cavern and sighed.
 “We will discuss this again starting tomorrow night…”

 At last, only she and Icefang remained.
 The larger growlithe walked over to her, looking at her with a serious expression.
 “I hope you understand just what you’re getting into if you choose to undertake this mission.”

 Icefang nodded in reply.
 He knew that the growlithe he ruled over were far from weak.
 They thrived in the frigid mountain climate, and in the icy plains below.
 A growlithe had great endurance, able to travel across the mountain many times in one day without getting tired.
 “I know you will,” he told the young growlithe, “but you must remember everything you’ve learned.
 Every survival skill you posses will be vitally important.
-And also
+And also…”

 The leader’s voice trailed off as he leaped up the stone ledges to his own place at the highest one, vanishing into a small cave behind it that was nearly hidden by the rock.
 A moment later he reappeared, holding a bright amulet in his mouth.
 Attached to a string of tough plant fibers, a single glowing red crystal blazed brightly.
 Leaping gracefully to the ground, Icefang presented Snowcrystal with the gift, setting it down reverently at the young growlithe’s paws.